-For more than 30 years, Sensaphone has been providing remote monitoring devices, auto dialers and sensors for industrial greenhouses and other growing facilities.
+For more than 30 years, Sensaphone has been providing remote monitoring devices, auto dialers and sensors for growing facilities.
 These devices detect extreme temperature fluctuations, frost, frozen irrigation lines, and heater and fan failures.
 If any condition falls outside of your preset range, the device immediately sends an alert by phone, email or text.

 Easy Data Logging, Reporting and Status Check